-When an emergency occurs, the Emergency Operations Plan is activated.
+When an emergency occurs, the Emergency Operations Plan (EOP) is activated.
 The EOP delineates the response procedures for emergencies and disasters that impact the campus.
 When the EOP is utilized, two response organizations are established: the Emergency Operations Center (EOC) and the Executive Group.
-The EOC is staffed by pre-identified campus personnel trained to coordinate the campus' response and recovery efforts.
-EOC members are vetted UW-Madison personnel in middle to upper management positions from the major functional areas of the University, including, but not limited to, Facilities Planning & Management, University Health Services, Division of Student Life, Office of the Registrar, Division of Information Technology, Division of University Housing, Recreational Sports Facilities, Intercollegiate Athletics, UWPD, University Communications, and the Office of Legal Affairs.
+The EOC is staffed by preidentified campus personnel trained to coordinate the campus' response and recovery efforts.
+EOC members are vetted UW-Madison personnel in middle to upper management positions from the major functional areas of the University, including, but not limited to, Facilities Planning & Management, University Health Services, Student Affairs, Office of the Registrar, Division of Information Technology, Division of University Housing, University Recreation & Wellbeing, Intercollegiate Athletics, UWPD, University Communications, and the Office of Legal Affairs.
 The EOC facilitates sheltering of evacuees, debris removal, restoration of services, and supports on-scene personnel (list not all-inclusive).
-The primary EOC location is in the School of Nursing building.
 Campus leadership, including the Chancellor, Provost, Vice-Chancellors, and Deans comprise the Executive Group.
 Their primary responsibilities include setting policy and providing support to the EOC and on-scene personnel.

-The Emergency Management Unit is also responsible for facilitating the completion of Occupant Emergency Plans (OEP) for each building on campus and coordinating Continuity of Operations Planning (COOP) for all UW System schools.
+The Emergency Management Unit is also responsible for facilitating the completion of Occupant Emergency Plans (OEP) for each occupied building on campus and coordinating Continuity of Operations Planning (COOP) for all UW System schools.
 The Unit provides training and information on five mission areas of emergency management: prevention, protection, mitigation, response and recovery.
 There is at least one COOP tabletop drill conducted each year.